brushing-git/Fitting-Distributions-Project/README.md

 $$ P(H | E) = \frac{P(E | H) P(H)}{P(E)} $$

 In my models, I assumed a uniform prior over the different estimators.
 This is just to use the heuristic the highest likelihood is best.
 I constructed custom code to compute the posterior.
-Or if the prior is not assumed to be given, we can estimate what is a called a Bayes factor, which is the ratio of marginal probability of the observation between models.
+Or if the prior is not assumed to be given, we can estimate what is a called a Bayes factor, which is the ratio of marginal probability of the observation given the models.
 I computed **pairwise Bayes factors across the different models**.

 ## Machine Learning Methods